2009 Mozambican general election: Results

 According to provisional results announced on 2 November, incumbent president Guebuza won a landslide victory with about 75% of the vote.
-Turnout was estimated at about 42%.
+Turnout was estimated at 42%.
 SADC observers said the election result was "a true reflection of the will of the people of Mozambique".
 Opposition party RENAMO was less content with the electoral conduct, demanding that the election be annulled.
 According to RENAMO spokesperson Ivone Soares, FRELIMO supporters stuffed ballot boxes with multiple votes and were assisted in doing so by the electoral commission, which provided them with additional ballot papers.
 A FRELIMO spokesperson, Edson Macuacua, dismissed the allegations, asserting that the election was free and fair and characterizing RENAMO as "lost and desperate".

 On 11 November, the National Elections Commission officially announced that Guebuza had won the election with 75% of the vote; Dhlakama and Simango trailed with 16.5% and 8.6% respectively.
 Results for the parliamentary election were also announced, showing that FRELIMO had won 191 seats, followed by RENAMO with 51 seats and eight for the MDM.
 The Constitutional Council confirmed the results on 28 December.
 Continuing to allege fraud, Dhlakama said that RENAMO would boycott the opening of parliament.

 After the newly elected deputies were sworn in, they elected Veronica Macamo, a FRELIMO Deputy, as president of the Assembly of the Republic in January 2010.
 Macamo was the only candidate for the position.